aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-1.rst

 ----------

-In a data analytics project a **data scientist** or **data engineer** requires data to answer the business question of the project.
+In a data analytics project a **data scientist** or **data engineer** requires data to answer the business questions of the project.
 The engineer **does not know exactly which relevant data is available, where the data is stored and whom to ask to get access to the data.**